Entertainment Podcast

 CBN.com Program Director

-On this Opening Day 2007, there is hope for all teams and fans across North America.
-It is the only day on the baseball calendar where every team can claim hope and optimism for their season.
+As the 2013 Major League baseball season begins, there is hope for all teams and fans across North America.
+It is the only time of the year on the baseball calendar where every team can claim hope and optimism for their season.
 Every team is a winner.
 There are no losers.
-Despite the ever-increasing chasm of baseball economics where the rich teams get richer and the poor ones get poorer, there are only winners on opening day.
+Despite the ever-increasing chasm of baseball economics where the rich teams get richer and the poor ones get poorer, there are only winners during the first week of the season.

 From Boston to Los Angeles back to Chicago, every fan’s thought process is the same.

-"Well, if Pedro can win 18 games, and Bobby Z. can crank 40 dingers, then I would have to say we have a legitimate shot to win it all this year.
+"Well, if Pedro can win 18 games, and Bobby Z. can crank 40 home runs, then I would have to say we have a legitimate shot to win it all this year.
 But you can’t forget those dreaded Yankees."

 In this ever-increasing fast paced society we live in, baseball has taken its fair share of criticism in recent years for being boring.
 The game provides no instant gratification.
 Some people have likened it to watching paint dry.
 It is downright uneventful.
 But to someone like me, baseball serves as a bond between father and son.